Xeon: Broadwell-based Xeon

-E3-12xx v4 series "Broadwell-WS"
+E3-12xx v4 series "Broadwell-H"

-Introduced in June 2015, Xeon E3-12xx v4 is the first Xeon series based on the Broadwell micro architecture.
+Introduced in June 2015, Xeon E3-12xx v4 is the first Xeon series based on the Broadwell microarchitecture.
 It uses LGA 1150 socket, which was introduced with the desktop Core i5/i7 Haswell processors.
 As before, the main difference between the desktop and server versions is added support for ECC memory in the Xeon-branded parts.
 The main benefit of the new microarchitecture is the new lithography process, which results in better power efficiency.

 Skylake-based Xeon

-E3-12xx v5 series "Skylake-WS"
+E3-12xx v5 series "Skylake-S"

 Introduced in October 2015, Xeon E3-12xx v5 is the first Xeon series based on the Skylake microarchitecture.
 It uses new LGA 1151 socket, which was introduced with the desktop Core i5/i7 Skylake processors.
 Although it uses the same socket as consumer processors, it is limited to the C200 server chipset series and will not work with consumer chipsets like Z170.
 As before, the main difference between the desktop and server versions is added support for ECC memory in the Xeon-branded parts.

 Kaby Lake-based Xeon

 E3-12xx v6 series

 Introduced in January 2017, Xeon E3-12xx v6 is the first Xeon series based on the Kaby Lake microarchitecture.
-It uses the same LGA 1151 socket, which was introduced with the desktop Core i5/i7 Skylake processors.
+It uses the same LGA 1151 socket, which was introduced with the desktop Core i5/i7 Kaby Lake processors.
 As before, the main difference between the desktop and server versions is added support for ECC memory and improved energy efficiency in the Xeon-branded parts.